 If you have room, another suggestion is to create a small pond.
 Birds will always look for a water source.

-In addition to observing the beautiful plumage of the birds, the activity of birding allows the watcher to quiet down and become part of the natural scene.
+In addition to observing the beautiful plumage of the these feathered friends, the activity allows the watcher to quiet down and become part of the natural scene.
 Beauty and calm.
 Seems to us like pretty good reasons to begin hanging out with the birds.

 More About PIBO